TravelArt

 international food festivals

 As the archers step onto the field, the vibrant colors become a kaleidoscope of tradition and community spirit.
 The archery competition transcends mere marksmanship; it becomes a living expression of Montalcino’s collective identity, where each district’s distinctive colors serve as a beacon of pride and camaraderie.
-This lively competition, set against the backdrop of the International Food Festivals, transforms into a celebration that unites tradition, skill, and the shared heritage of Montalcino.
+This lively competition, set against the backdrop of the Sagra Del Tordo, transforms into a celebration that unites tradition, skill, and the shared heritage of Montalcino.

 The Winning District